Home CARNIVORE PLAN 16-Week Carnivore Diet Plan – Week 1: Preparation

-In this first post of the series, we will cover the necessary preparations before you switch to eating meat only.
+In this first post of the series, we’ll explore the essential preparations to make before transitioning to an all animal-sourced diet.

-Though you can just jump straight to week 2 and dive into those delicious steaks immediately, these preparations can help make your carnivore diet journey a much smoother one.
+While you could jump straight to Week 2 and dive into those delicious steaks right away 😉 taking the time to prepare can make your carnivore diet journey much smoother and more enjoyable.

 1. Set Your Goal

-If you are still unsure about this diet, a gradual approach could be the way.
-You can just increase your meat intake over time and gradually reduce your plant food intake to see how you feel.
+If you’re still unsure about adopting this diet, a gradual approach might be best.
+You can start by increasing your meat intake while slowly reducing plant-based foods to see how your body responds.

-If you’ve done your research, know someone who benefited from this diet, and believe in this way of eating, you can go all in and set a long-term goal.
+On the other hand, if you’ve done your research, know someone who has benefited from this diet, and believe this approach aligns with your goals, you might choose to go all-in and set a long-term goal.

 In addition, if you have existing health issues such as leaky gut syndrome or autoimmune conditions or are currently on the SAD diet, you might experience more severe symptoms for a longer period of time compared to someone who has been eating relatively healthily and has no health issues.